-We recommend reservations, but they're not required.
-There can be stiff competition to get a permit for White Rim trips in spring and fall and Needles backpacking trips in spring.
+Advance reservations are not require but we strongly recommend it.
+Overnight permits are very competitive for White Rim trips in spring and fall and Needles backpacking trips in spring.
 For these activities, we recommend you apply as early as possible.
 Space is limited.
-If there are any campsites and permits not reserved in advance, we'll make them available first-come, first-served at visitor centers.
+Any campsites and permits not reserved in advance may be made available first-come, first-served at visitor centers.

 How do I reserve a permit?

-If needed, you may also request a reservation by email, mail, or fax.
-Please contact the backcountry reservation office via email or call 435-259-4351 for a form to fill out.
+If needed, you may also request a reservation by email or mail.
+Please contact the Backcountry Permit Office at firstname.lastname@example.org or call 435-259-4351 for a form to fill out.
 Because this is a lengthy process, we do not recommend it.
-The easiest and quickest way to get your preferred sites is to use the online reservation system.

-I didn't make a reservation.
+I don't have a reservation.
 Can I get a walk-in permit?

 Yes, if permits are available, you can get one the day your trip starts or the day before your trip starts.
-If you'd like to reserve your permit further in advance, use the reservation system listed above.
 You can get the permit in person seven days a week at visitor centers.
-We issue permits up to one hour before the close of business each day.
+We issue permits until 2:30 PM MT each day